Mortgage Basics

 What does PITI stand for in a mortgage?

 PITI stands for Principal, Interest, Taxes, and Insurance.
-These are the four core components most lenders use when discussing monthly mortgage payments.
+It is the core framework lenders use to describe the full monthly payment on many owner-occupied mortgages.

 Is HOA part of PITI?